A Beginner’s

 Stay Safe on the Road

+Proper road safety for cycling is absolutely essential.
 When you’re riding on busy roads, it can be tempting to stick near the curb.
-But it’s actually safer to stay about one metre from the edge of the road – that way, you’ll be easily visible to other road users, and they’ll be less likely to try and overtake you when it’s not safe to.
+But it’s actually safer to stay about one meter from the edge of the road – that way, you’ll be easily visible to other road users, and they’ll be less likely to try and overtake you when it’s not safe to.
 It also gives you plenty of room to navigate obstacles, such as potholes or litter.

 A lady riding the Raleigh Motus eBike